 See you outside!!!

 Even though it might be slow going at first, it’s worth putting in the time and effort to take your bearded dragon outside occasionally.
-There really isn’t a substitute for some time spent in the direct sunlight.
+There really isn’t a substitute for some time spent in direct sunlight.

-Just remember to use a harness, keep an eye out, and to make them feel safe when needed.
+Just remember to use a harness, keep an eye out, and make them feel safe when needed.
 Once you get that down, it’s good times from there!

 My bearded dragon ate some insects outside.
 What should I do?

 It’s a good idea in this instance to see a vet for a fecal test.
-This way, they can test for parasites that may have been picked up by eating the wild insects.
+This way, they can test for parasites that may have been picked up by eating wild insects.

 My bearded dragon just took off running on two legs!
 Is that normal?

 It is!
 Bearded dragons can and do run on their hind legs when they are feeling threatened.
 They actually run slower on two legs than they can on four, but by exposing their bellies to the breeze as they run, they can stay cooler and run longer when on two legs.